fabridigua/LogicGamesSolver/README.md

 - **Sudoku** [ ex. `python main.py sudoku 9 3`  ]

-  *Description*: given a grid with some number in range [1,9] fill the empty cell respecting the rules
+  *Description*: given a grid with some number in range [1,9] , fill the empty cells respecting the rules.

   *Parameters*: